-The maximal coupling between two distributions $p$ and $q$ on a space $\mathcal{X}$ is the distribution of a pair of random variables $(X,Y)$ that maximizes $\mathbb{P}(X=Y)$, subject to the marginal constraints $X\sim p$ and $Y\sim q$.
-A procedure to sample from a maximal coupling is described in Algorithm \ref{alg:maximalcoupling}.
-Here $\mathcal{U}([a,b])$ refers to the uniform distribution on the interval $[a,b]$ for $a<b$.
-We write $p$ and $q$ for both these distributions and their probability density functions with respect to a common dominating measure.
-Algorithm \ref{alg:maximalcoupling} is well-known and described e.g. in Section 4.5 of Chapter 1 of \citet{thorisson2000coupling}; in \citet{johnson1998coupling} it is termed $\gamma$-coupling.
+A maximal coupling between two distributions $p$ and $q$ on a space $\mathcal{X}$ is a distribution of a pair of random variables $(X,Y)$ that maximizes $\mathbb{P}(X=Y)$, subject to the marginal constraints $X\sim p$ and $Y\sim q$.
+We write $p$ and $q$ both for these distributions and for their probability density functions with respect to a common dominating measure, and refer to the uniform distribution on the interval $[a,b]$ by $\mathcal{U}([a,b])$.
+A procedure to sample from a maximal coupling is described in Algorithm \ref{alg:maximalcoupling}; see e.g. Section 4.5 of Chapter 1 of \citet{thorisson2000coupling}, and \citet{johnson1998coupling} where it is termed $\gamma$-coupling.